 • Administering the archive for SolidarityNYC, where she led the creation of the first online interactive map of New York City's solidarity economy, supported the development of five new New York City worker cooperatives during Occupy Wall Street, and co-founded New Economy Coalition in 2013.
 She recently co-led a project to create a Solidarity Economy Principles and Practices resource with other solidarity economy organizers nationally.
 She also participates as an Associate Member in Grassroots Economic Organizing (GEO) collective.

-• Organizing for local Indigenous Solidarity through education, advocacy, and fundraising efforts with the NYC chapters of Resource Generation and Showing Up for Racial Justice, a NYC Democratic Socialists of America Indigenous Solidarity book club, and with an emerging Regional Indigenous Solidarity Network for New York State/surrounding area.
+• Organizing for local Indigenous Solidarity through education, advocacy, and fundraising efforts with NYC base-building organizations and with activists in a statewide solidarity network.
 She is also a fundraiser for American Indian Law Alliance.